18mr/documentation/call-tool.md

 ## Record Your Audio Files

 You can just record audio files on your phone, and email them to yourself.
-You will want to
+You may wish to listen to example files, and call through an existing campaign, in order to get an idea of what each snippet does.

+Please name your files uniformly.

 Place your files in a new folder in your local clone of action.18mr.org.
 The filepath should be similar to previous campaigns, such as: ``static/audio/chu-nn``.

-Once you've created the campaign page, landing page, and audio files, commit your changes and se
+Once you've created the campaign page, landing page, and audio files, commit your changes and send a pull request to get all that good stuff into the main branch and out to AWS.

 ## Set Up Twilio Numbers